The COVID-19 pandemic has had a brutal effect and has dramatically changed trends and the regulatory environment.

 Portuguese law does not recognise the concept of parallel debt or of trusteeship, except for a very specific regime in the Madeira Free Trade Zone.
 Therefore, the beneficiary of the security needs to have a valid underlying obligation duly secured by the security and, accordingly, the lenders need to be registered as holders of the security with the competent registry office.

-Accordingly, the guarantee or security is usually enforced by the security agent after the occurrence of an event of default and following instructions from the lenders in accordance with the provisions of the inter-creditor agreement, the security agreement and/or any other agreement (as applicable).
+Accordingly, the guarantee or security is usually enforced by the security agent after the occurrence of an event of default and following instructions from the lenders in accordance with the provisions of the inter-creditor agreement, the security agreement and/or any other agreement.

-Alternatively, the banks may request to have the security registered in their own name to have the ability to enforce it upon the occurrence of an event of default (more common when Portuguese banks are involved).
+Alternatively, the banks may request to have the security registered in their own name to have the ability to enforce it directly.

 Loans can be transferred through an assignment of credits or by way of an assignment of contractual position.